RENCI-NRIG/impact/prdn.md

 - Note that the machine's "short" hostname must not exceed the Microsoft maximum of 15 characters, or the machine's entry in Active Directory will be truncated.

+For certain graphical applications such as Gephi and Matlab to work well in Singularity on CentOS target VMs we found it necessary to add 'xserverbpp=24' to the [Xvnc] and [Xorg] sections of /etc/xrdp/xrdp.ini.

 ## Firewall Rules

 For the Abridged PRDN the firewall requirements are minimal (SSH at the perimeter, a VNC port range large enough to accomodate the anticipated maximum number of simultaneous users).